Assasinphoenix/pyqt5-tutorial/label.rst

 =======
 Example
 =======
-Below is an example of an Label:
+Below is an example of a Label:

 .. literalinclude:: _examples/label.py